|

 1825-1875

-art movement established by Thomas Cole in 1825.
-The style was greatly
+American art movement established by Thomas Cole in 1825.
+The style was

-influenced by European romanticism.
-The painters shared common artistic
+greatly influenced by European romanticism.
+The painters shared common

-sensibilities which united them as a school despite their distinctive
+artistic sensibilities which united them as a school despite their

-styles.
-The painters focused on the American wilderness, particularly
+distinctive styles.
+The painters focused on the American wilderness,

-the Hudson River Valley as well as the Catskill Mountains and Adirondack
+particularly the Hudson River Valley as well as the Catskill Mountains

-Mountains.
-The paintings were spectacular and dramatic reflecting the
+and Adirondack Mountains.
+The paintings were spectacular and dramatic

-Many paintings depict a picturesque woodland interior, dramatic sunrise
+light and shadow.
+Many paintings depict a picturesque woodland

-or menacing storm clouds brewing in the distance.
+interior, dramatic sunrise or menacing storm clouds brewing in the

 The mid 1850s was a time of unprecedented development for the young

-of a country proud of its natural resources.
-They embraced nature
+beautify of a country proud of its natural resources.

-and showed a remarkable attention to detail within the natural
+They embraced nature and showed a remarkable attention to detail

-landscape.
-This school popularized the concept of Manifest Destiny
+within the natural landscape.
+This school popularized the concept

-and came to symbolize American vitality, independence and simplicity.
+of Manifest Destiny and came to symbolize American vitality,

 |